 Your chair is the most important piece of equipment in your office.
 Adjusting your chair correctly is the first step to improving the ergonomics in your workplace.

 2. Improving ergonomics in the workplace – Adjusting your DESK

-Your desk is the second most important piece of equipment in your office.
+Your desk is the second most important piece of equipment in your office and plays a major role in the overall ergonomic setup.
 With so much emphasis on the correct office chair setup, people often neglect the proper ergonomic setup of their desk and other equipment in their place of work.
 The incorrect configuration of your desk, computer and ancillary equipment, can contribute to stress at work, poor posture and other long-term health issues.

 Once you have setup your chair, move it towards your desk.
 If you are working on a computer, your desk should be at about elbow height.